birat04/MoPay/README.md

 ## License

-This project is for educational purposes and is inspired by Paytm's design and functionality.
+This project is for educational purposes and demonstrates modern web development practices for financial applications.